Let Mother Nature nurture you, heal you, and console you

 Auṣadhāni tu sāhāyyaṁ, na tu mūlaṁ kadācana ||

-The extraction of medicinal plants is a process of separating active plant materials or secondary metabolites, such as alkaloids, flavonoids, terpenes, saponins, steroids, and glycosides, from inert or inactive material using appropriate extraction procedures.
+The extraction of medicinal plants is the process of separating active plant materials, such as secondary metabolites (alkaloids, flavonoids, terpenes, saponins, steroids, and glycosides), from inert or inactive material using appropriate extraction procedures.

-Essential oils, the essence of plants, capture their unique scent and flavor.
-These aromatic compounds are distilled through steam, water, or cold pressing, preserving their true nature.
-Oils obtained chemically lack the purity of true essential oils, emphasizing the importance of natural extraction methods.
+Essential oils, the essence of plants, capture their unique scent and flavour.
+These aromatic compounds are extracted by steam distillation, water extraction, or cold pressing, preserving their true nature.
+Chemically derived oils lack the purity of true essential oils, emphasising the importance of natural extraction methods.

-Plant pigments are nature’s flawless palette, hold the promise to replace synthetic dyes.
+Plant pigments are nature’s flawless palette, holding the promise to replace synthetic dyes.
 Chlorophylls, carotenoids, anthocyanins, and betalains paint a vibrant spectrum, infusing foods with their rich, natural hues.